 How Do We Know Those Other Numbers Are Correct?

 Hang on, aren’t we assuming the Laser Egg and the Node are the right numbers?
-How do we know that those are the right ones, and the Xiaomi is the wrong?
+How do we know that those are the right ones, and that Xiaomi is wrong?

 Smart Air ran comparison tests of the Node and Laser Egg with official PM2.5 numbers for six days.
 The Node and the Egg correlated with the official PM2.5 at a very respectable r = .98, with an average error of 4.8 micrograms for the Node and 6.5 micrograms for the Egg.
 That makes me confident their numbers are a good approximation of the true concentration.